MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-live-weather-data.md

         }
     ```

-1. Paste the code into the App.cs file, replacing the "Paste code here" comment on line 47.
+1. Replace the "Paste code here" comment you just found with the code you copied.

     ![__________________________________](../../../media/mesh-201/091-pasted-code.png)